mtossain/satsvs/readme.md

     <SatelliteID>24307</SatelliteID>
 </Analysis>
 ```
-The elevation mask is for the user who has to receive the satellite.
-The satellite is selected by constellation ID and
+The satellite is selected by constellation ID and satellite ID.
-satellite ID.
 <img src="/docs/cov_satellite_sky_angles.png" alt="cov_satellite_sky_angles"/>

 ### cov_depth_of_coverage
-Plots the number of ground stations in view over the orbit of the satellites.
+Plots the number of ground stations in view from the satellite over the orbit of the satellites.
 The following parameters are needed:
 ```
 <Analysis>
   <Type>cov_depth_of_coverage</Type>